The Best Frozen Tamales at the Grocery Store

 El Monterey Beef Tamales

 El Monterey is a very accessible grocery store brand, and even though they make the best taquitos we’ve ever tasted, I wasn’t sure how well they’d pull off a tasty, authentic tamale.
 I was pretty impressed with these beef tamales.
 They’re pleasantly snack-sized.
 The shredded beef filling is so savory and well spiced that it infuses the masa around it with a nice, zesty flavor.
-These suckers could use a little hot sauce, but they’re the best beef tamales we tried and also the store bought tamales you will most certainly be able to find at your local supermarket.
+These suckers could use a little hot sauce, but they’re the best beef tamales we tried and also the store bought tamales you will absolutely be able to find at your local supermarket.

 Rating: